saidulalimallick04/artist-khandakar-ohida/README.md

-# Chromatic Canvas - A Portfolio for Khandakar Ohida
+# Ohida's Canvas - A Portfolio for Khandakar Ohida

 This is a personal portfolio website for the visual artist and filmmaker, Khandakar Ohida.
 Built with a modern tech stack, it showcases her work, journey, and artistic practice in a clean, interactive, and visually engaging single-page application, with a dedicated page for her life journey.